hebelsan/CelestialCalculator/README.md

 # CelestialCalculator
-Calculate the position of a star at a given time
+Calculate the position of a star at a given time and position.